wbgregory/roadmap/README.md

 Some of our features may still be in the exploratory stages, and have no timeframe available.
 These are included in the roadmap only for early feedback.
 These are marked as follows:

-- **in design:**\
+- **future:**\
 Feature in discovery phase.
-We have decided to build this feature, but are still figuring out _how_.
+We have not decided to build this feature, but are heavily considering it.

-- **exploring:**\
-Feature under consideration.
-We are considering building this feature, and gathering feedback on it.

 ## Release phases - For YahtzeeGo